Skip to content

 COLOUR: A reddish copper colour in the bottle.
 In the glass, it is a deep gold with slowly forming tears.

-NOSE: Sweet with condensed milk and oranges.
-There are hints of Christmas pudding and oak.
+NOSE: Sweet with condensed milk and oranges and hints of Christmas pudding and oak.
 After adding some water, the oak is enhanced, and some barley notes appear.
 The nose hints at a gentle dram.

 PALATE: Without water, the palate is spicy with notes of pepper, nutmeg and oak.
 A few sweet notes are floating in the background.
 After adding water to the Tomintoul, the orange, ‘citrusy’ notes overwhelm everything.
 It drowns out all the gentle oak, condensed milk and spice notes.